 I bought a cycling map at the TI and rented a bike from Pilebækkens Cykler.
 The friendly clerk showed me how to use the unusual lock, which seems to work on a version of the binary code.
 She loaned me a tire pump.

 I was off to explore the island, heading northwest out of town along the coast.
 Everywhere I saw gårds (U-shaped farm buildings) with the homes on one side, the barns on the other and the outbuildings on the third.
 The three sides protect people and livestock in the middle.
 Most of the houses and barns have thatched roofs.

 I visited Bregninge Church, built in the 1100s.
 Its famous paintings include a fool’s head on the ceiling with the a bell rope dangling from his mouth.
 Model ships hang from the rafters, a common practice in Lutheran churches in Denmark.
 The ships honor the country’s close connection to the sea.

-Biked to Vodrup Klint, where pastureland stair-steps down to the pebbly beach.
+I biked to Vodrup Klint, where pastureland stair-steps down to the pebbly beach.
 Germany was visible across the water.
-Just past Tranderup I found the memorial stone commemorating the return of Ærø to Denmark by Germany in 1750.
+Just past Tranderup I found the memorial stone commemorating the return of the island to Denmark from Germany in 1750.